salesforce/akita/akita/src/plugins/filters/filters-plugin.md

 ## Instantiation

-You need to instanciate the filtersPlugins :
+You need to instanciate the filters Plugins :

 ```ts
 myFilter = new FiltersPlugin<MyEntitiesState, MyEntity>(this.myEntitiesQuery);